-4.53 Many customers, by their nature or through what is already known about them by the firm, carry a lower money laundering or terrorist financing risk.
-These might include:

-Customers who are employment based or with a regular source of income from a known source which supports the activity being undertaken; (this applies equally to pensioners or benefit recipients, or to those whose income originates from their partners' employment);

-Customers with a long term and active business relationship with the firm; and

-Customers represented by those whose appointment is subject to court approval or ratification (such as executors).
+- 4.53 Many customers, by their nature or through what is already known about them by the firm, carry a lower money laundering or terrorist financing risk.
+These might include: - Customers who are employment-based or with a regular source of income from a known source which supports the activity being undertaken; (this applies equally to pensioners or benefit recipients, or to those whose income originates from their partners' employment); - > Customers with a long-term and active business relationship with the firm; and - > Customers represented by those whose appointment is subject to court approval or ratification (such as executors).

+- Regulation 37(1)

+- 4.54

-There are other circumstances where the risk of money laundering or terrorist financing may be lower.
-In such circumstances, and pProvided there has been an adequate analysis of the risk by the country or by the firm, the firm may (if permitted by local law or regulation) apply reduced CDD measures.
+- There are other circumstances where the risk of money laundering or terrorist financing may be lower.
+In such circumstances, and provided there has been an adequate analysis of the risk by the country or by the firm, including taking into account risk factors in Regulation 37(3), the firm may (if permitted by local law or regulation) apply reduced CDD measures.
 [See Part I, paragraphs 5.4.1ff for additional guidance on simplified due diligence.]
 When assessing the ML/TF risks relating to types of customers, countries or geographic areas, and particular products, services, transactions or delivery channels, potentially lower risk situations may be influenced by:

 - Customer risk factors

-Country or geographic risk factors
+- Country or geographic risk factors

-Product, service, transaction or delivery channel risk factors
+- Product, service, transaction or delivery channel risk factors